-In this blog, we chat with founder Simone Clark about the history of Butterbing and how our equipment has helped make life easier for her business that now supplies to 400 cafes throughout Australia.ย
+In this blog, we chat with founder Simone Clark about the history of Butterbing and how our equipment has helped make life easier for her business which now supplies to 400 cafes throughout Australia.

 Tell us about how and when your business came about